Samhain as a Festival of the Dead

 Hutton states that by the year 800 churches in England and Germany were celebrating a festival dedicated to All Saints on 1st November, having previously kept a feast of martyrs at various stages of the spring.
 Later Pope Gregory IV (9th.
 Century) followed this practice.
 In Ireland the spring observance was still happening.
 Hutton comments that this makes nonsense of Frazer’s claim that the November date was chosen because of a Celtic influence.
 Rather both Celtic Europe and Rome followed a Germanic idea.
 This implies that the whole basis of believing in an early November festival of the dead in Europe before the introduction of the November All Saints in England or Germany in about the 8th century has been removed.
 Hutton states that evidence of the pagan festival of the dead is “utterly wanting” and that Frazer’s chain of reasoning “completely breaks down” (Hutton 1996, 364-5).

 Since Hutton states that evidence of the pagan rite of the dead is utterly wanting, I can only refer to Frazer’s argument.
 As noted, he mentions the positioning of the two Christian festivals of the dead, All Saints and All Souls, at the start of November.
 He also gives many examples of early November, or October, folk or traditional customs connected with the dead across Europe (Frazer 1907, 309-315; 1914, 2:69-81; see also 1936, 364).
+The European customs can be compared with similar heathen rites.
 He mentions many individual practices, eg sometimes people welcome the arriving ghosts, or make “soul-lights” with lard or butter, or feed the dead for a period.
 Frazer also observes that celebrations of this sort, with practices of divination and new fires, are often held at the beginning of a New Year.
 The year of the Celts seems to have begun at this time.
 For this he relies, inter alia, on the researches of Sir John Rhys (as noted above) and on Hallowe’en customs in the Isle of Man and Ireland (Frazer 1913b, 1:224-5; Rhys 1888, 460, 514 et seq.; 1901, 1: 315 et seq.).
 He also finds a similarity of the Christian customs with various “heathen rites” across the world, eg among the Mixtecs in Mexico, and among various inhabitants of the East Indies.
 Sometimes they observed New Years in November which were also festivals of the dead (Frazer 1907, 303-309; 1914, 2: ch.
 IV; 1913a, 145).
-He might also have mentioned Divali, which is sometimes celebrated as the new year, and which he refers to elsewhere as a feast of the souls of ancestors returning (Frazer 1913a, 145).
 He also observes that, when objections to All Souls were raised at the Reformation, the ecclesiastical authorities were prepared to abandon it, and this is consistent with the authorities realising that the festival had only been adopted as a concession to ineradicable paganism (Frazer 1907, 316; 1914, 82).

 Elsewhere, referring to the pagan origins of All Souls, Frazer suggests that the festival, later displaced by one day, spread from the Celts “to the rest of the European peoples” (Frazer 1907, 316 and 1914, 2: 81).
 Again it is evident that, in the context, where Frazer refers to “the Celts” he means the pagan Celts.
 The “old festival” of the dead of the pagans was on 2nd.
 November or, on the basis of the theory he then puts, 1st.
 November (Frazer 1914, 83).
 Note that the term “All Souls”, as used by Frazer means, before its “recognition” by the Church, the pagan feast.
 Incidentally, Frazer knew that All Saints was moved to 1st.
 November earlier in Germanic lands than in Celtic ones (also page 83).
 Had there been a contradiction here I have no doubt Frazer would have noticed it.